-To provide answers to these questions I didn’t only look at the performance on Facebook, but also on Twitter and Instagram from 12th August, 2017 (Start of the season) until the 5th March, 2018.
+To provide answers to these questions I didn’t only look at the performance on Facebook, but also on Twitter and Instagram from 1st January, 2018 until the 7th August, 2018.

 Let us find out who is top of the league and who is close to getting relegated - don’t worry, only social media wise.

 Top poster of the league is …